OreOliciouZ/LUXARA/README.md

 ## ✨ Features at a Glance

+- **🌍 Seamless Translation:** Auto-translate live chat in specific channels or let users translate any message instantly by reacting with a country flag!
+Built-in spam protection and auto-delete timers keep your chats clean.
 - **💸 Deep Economy System:** Earn, save, trade, and compete on leaderboards.
 - **🛍️ Rotating Item Shop:** Weekly and permanent items with passive or active effects.
 - **🎮 Fun Mini-Games:** Blackjack, Coinflip, Slots, and more.